-At its core, this strategy requires someone to include an elderly and much less wealth relative, such as a parent, as an additional trust beneficiary.
+At its core, this strategy requires someone to include an elderly and much less wealthy relative, such as a parent, as an additional trust beneficiary.
 But there's much more to it.

-Upstream planning involves transferring certain appreciated assets to older or other family members with a shorter life expectancies.
-Because this person will die sooner, a basis step-up is triggered sooner when that person dies.
-So, that person dies and I obtain a basis step-up on my property, saving income taxes for me on depreciation while I own the property (if appropriate) and from capital gains on a future sale of the property.
-In other words, using an uncle or your grandfather to obtain substantial tax savings.
+Upstream planning involves transferring certain appreciated assets to older or other family members with shorter life expectancies.
+Because this person will die sooner, a base step-up is triggered sooner when that person dies.
+So, that person dies, and I obtain a basis step-up on my property, saving me income taxes on depreciation while I own the property (if appropriate) and on capital gains on a future sale of the property.
+In other words, using an uncle or your grandfather to obtain substantial tax savings

-We can take this concept further by utilizing a formula clause so that we can receive a basis step-up and prevent a basis step down if the property or asset values fall.
-We are all so used to property and asset values increasing, we may forget 2008 or other economically bad years.
+We can take this concept further by utilizing a formula clause so that we can receive a basis step-up and prevent a basis step-down if the property or asset values fall.
+We are all so used to property and asset values increasing that we may forget 2008 or other economically bad years.
 A wide range of assets lost value.
 A formula clause is a little like having your cake and eating it too.
-Getting a basis step-up but avoiding a basis step-down.
-A formula clause can provide a basis step-up, and also prevent a basis step down if the property loses value, such as in a recession which we now fear.
+Getting a basis step-up but avoiding a basis step-down A formula clause can provide a basis step-up and also prevent a basis step-down if the property loses value, such as in a recession, which we now fear.

 What can we do with such a planning tool?
 Imagine holding two assets.
 The first asset has a zero basis and a $10 million fair market value.
 The second asset has a fair market value of $1 and a basis of $10 million.
-A low basis asset may arise if an asset is depreciated, increased dramatically as we saw in the past with crypto currency.
-A zero or no basis asset can arise from paper transactions, such as the issuance of equity interests (corporate or partnership) debt securities and right or options to acquire equity interests, such as stock or debt securities in the future.
-At death, a sale of the first asset is made tax free (no capital gain).
-The second asset can be sold for $1 triggering a tax loss of $10 million to be used to offset other income.
+A low-basis asset may arise if an asset is depreciated dramatically, as we saw in the past with crypto currency.
+A zero- or no-basis asset can arise from paper transactions, such as the issuance of equity interests (corporate or partnership) or debt securities and the right or option to acquire equity interests, such as stock or debt securities, in the future.
+At death, the sale of the first asset is tax-free (no capital gain).
+The second asset can be sold for $1, triggering a tax loss of $10 million to be used to offset other income.

 Upstream basis planning is just one of several ways that your estate plan can be used to pay less tax.

-This article was provided by John M. Goralka, and originally published in Kiplinger's Personal Finance Magazine, and brought to you by the Ronald J. Fichera Law Firm, where our mission is to provide trusted, professional legal services and strategic advice to assist our clients in their personal and business matters.
-Our firm is committed to delivering efficient and cost-effective legal services focusing on communication, responsiveness, and attention to detail.
+This article was provided by John M. Goralka, originally published in Kiplinger's Personal Finance Magazine, and brought to you by the RJ Fichera Law Firm, where our mission is to provide trusted, professional legal services and strategic advice to assist our clients in their personal and business matters.
+Our firm is committed to delivering efficient and cost-effective legal services, focusing on communication, responsiveness, and attention to detail.
 For more information about our services, contact us today!